oracle/terraform-provider-oci/website/docs/d/core_compute_hosts.html.markdown

 * `firmware_bundle_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) for the Customer-unique firmware bundle associated with the Host.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `health` - The heathy state of the host
+* `host_correlation_id` - The ID that remains consistent when a host moves between capacity pools within the same tenancy.
 * `hpc_island_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) for Customer-unique HPC Island
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) for the Customer-unique host
 * `impacted_component_details` - A list that contains impacted components related to an unhealthy host.
 An impacted component will be a  free-form structure of key values pairs that will provide more or less details based on data tiering